Wednesday, March 12, 2014

 Cross Country Skiing

-Cross country ski trails are plentiful in Jasper and from our home base at the Athabasca Falls Wilderness Hostel, we only had to go across the highway to access the nearest trailhead for Leach Lake.
+Cross country ski trails are plentiful in Jasper and from our home base at a wilderness hostel (closed as of 2024) we only had to go across the highway to access the nearest trailhead for Leach Lake.

 We skied on the closed 93A Highway until we reached the lake 4km away.
 It was an easy ski and very well groomed.